silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 # Wrap up
 With the provided terraform file, you should be able to get the infrastructure setup.
 Of course, there is no image to pull and run yet, so ECS will likely try several times and fail.

-In Part 2 we'll push an Elixir container to our private image repo and instruct ECS to pull and run it.
+In Part 2 we'll push an Docker container with a simple Phoenix app to our private image repo and instruct ECS to pull and run it.